Bella Santiago: 2016–present: Românii au talent, X Factor, and breakthrough

 In 2016, Santiago auditioned for season six of Românii au talent.
 She ultimately reached the finals of the competition, but lost to Laura Bretan.
 After the competition, she was signed to Romanian record label Cat Music.
-Her debut single "Unpredictable" was released the following year, produced by Romanian singer and producer Smiley.
+Her debut single "Unpredictable" was released the following year, produced by a Romanian singer and producer Smiley.
 In 2017, she began collaborating with Romanian band Jukebox.
-Together, they released three singles together: "Vocea ta", "Auzi cum bate", and "Sugar Gumalaw".
+Together, they released three singles:: "Vocea ta", "Auzi cum bate", and "Sugar Gumalaw".
 "Auzi cum bate" was later selected to compete in Selecția Națională 2018, the Romanian national final for the Eurovision Song Contest 2018.
 Santiago and Jukebox advanced from the second semi-final held in Timișoara, and later competed in the final held in Bucharest on 25 February 2018.
 They ultimately placed fourth.

 Later in 2018, Santiago auditioned for season eight of X Factor Romania.
-She advanced past her initial audition, and was mentored by Romanian singer Delia Matache during the course of the show.
+She advanced past her initial audition and was mentored by Romanian singer Delia Matache during the course of the show.
 Santiago ultimately was crowned the winner of the competition on 23 December 2018.
 In January 2019, Romanian singer Dan Bittman announced his withdrawal from Selecția Națională 2019 due to scheduling conflicts, and the Romanian broadcaster Romanian Television (TVR) announced that two wildcard entries would replace him in the competition.
 A week later, Santiago was announced as one of the two wildcards with the song "Army of Love".
-Santiago competed in the first semi-final on 27 January 2019, advancing to the final after winning the jury vote.
+Santiago competed in the first semi-final on 27 January 2019 and advanced to the final after winning the jury vote.
 She competed in the final on 17 February 2019, and placed third behind Ester Peony.

 Santiago competed in the 14th season of Te cunosc de undeva! (translation: I know you from somewhere!), the Romanian version of the talent show, Your Face Sounds Familiar.
 She won the season, gaining 87 points in the finale.

 Personal life

 Santiago moved to Bucharest in 2016, in order to be with her Romanian boyfriend Nicolae Ionuț Grigorie.
 They had previously met while both were living in Malaysia.
 Santiago and Grigorie married in December 2018.
-Santiago has one daughter from a previous relationship; neither her nor her daughter are in contact with the father.
+Santiago has one daughter from a previous relationship; neither she nor her daughter is in contact with the father.